|Standing (Left to Right): Kenneth E. Fetrow, President Al Bienstock, John P. Gaspich, Jr., Vice President John V. Thomas, and Nathan P. Silcox|

 In office consecutively since 1/25/2010

-Nate Silcox has over 19 years of experience in public policy at the state and local levels.
-He currently serves as Legislative Director for State Senator Randy Vulakovich and Executive Director of the Senate Aging & Youth Committee.
-During his time in the Senate, he served as the Executive Director of the Aging & Youth, Communications & Technology, and the Local Government Committees.
-He has also served in Senate Leadership Offices, assisting the Senate Majority Whip in the performance of floor duties, served as Executive Director of the Senate Local Government Committee (focusing on intergovernmental cooperation, multi-municipal planning, and procurement reform) and worked as Legislative Director for the Senate Majority Caucus Secretary as Legislative Director.
+Nate Silcox has 20 years of experience in public policy at the state and local levels.
+He currently serves as Executive Director of the PA Senate Veterans Affairs & Emergency Preparedness Committee.
+During his time in the Senate, Nate has served as the Executive Director of the Aging & Youth, Communications & Technology, and the Local Government Committees.
+He has also served in Senate Leadership Offices, assisting the Senate Majority Whip in the performance of floor duties and working for the Senate Majority Caucus Secretary as Legislative Director.
 In these capacities, Nate has had a major role in passage of the following laws: strengthening the National Guard Educational Assistance Program, permitting counties to establish Regional Booking Centers, expanding the Local Government Capital Project Loan Fund, permitting students with severe allergies to carry EpiPens to schools, authorizing Respite Care programs for senior citizens, and Chloe’s Law – protecting children with Down Syndrome.
-Nate started his career in state government as a member of Governor Tom Ridge’s team in the Pennsylvania Department of Education.
-In this capacity, he helped promote the Governor’s education agenda — establishing academic standards, ensuring school safety, and expanding educational opportunities.
+Nate started his career as a member of Governor Tom Ridge’s team in the Department of Education helping to establish academic standards, ensure school safety, and provide for additional educational opportunities.

-As a Hampden Township Commissioner, Nate founded the Veterans Recognition Committee, which hosts the Township’s Memorial Day Service, holds an annual Golf Outing, and is leading the efforts to establish a Veterans Memorial.
-Nate also established an annual Hampden Breakfast with Business Leaders with the West Shore Chamber of Commerce.
+As a Hampden Township Commissioner, Nate founded and chaired the Veterans Recognition Committee, which hosts the Township’s Memorial Day Service, holds an annual Golf Outing, and is leading the efforts to establish a Veterans Park & Memorial.
+Nate also established an annual Hampden Commissioners Breakfast with Business Leaders, which is now in it’s 6th Year.
 During his tenure, Armitage Golf Course was voted Simply the Best 3 out of 4 years while Nate served as liaison to the Golf Advisory Board; the COG won the Harrisburg Chamber’s 2013 Government Leader of the Year Award; and the Planning Commission – which is completing its first Comprehensive Plans since 1994 – has been lauded by Cumberland County as one of the area’s best.
 Meanwhile, the Fire Company – which responds to the third highest number of calls in the county each year – is currently undertaking a capital campaign to fund the purchase of major equipment and a strategic review of its operations.

-Nate was born and raised in Silver Spring Township, graduated from Cumberland Valley School District, earned a Bachelor of Arts degree in Political Science from Lock Haven University and received his Masters in Public Administration from Penn State Harrisburg.
+Nate was born and raised in Silver Spring Township, graduated from Cumberland Valley School District, earned a Bachelor of Arts degree in Political Science from Lock Haven University and received a Masters in Public Administration from Penn State Harrisburg.
 He is a member and Deacon at New Covenant Fellowship Presbyterian Church.
-He volunteers for Hampden Youth Baseball, the Central PA HOBY Model Legislature Committee, Junior Achievement, helped found the Central PA Fish Tank Scholarship Program (“Shark Tank” for high school students) and is a member of the West Shore Elks Club.
+He volunteers for Hampden Youth Baseball, the Central PA Hugh O’Brian Youth (HOBY) Model Legislature Committee, Junior Achievement, helped found the Central PA Fish Tank Scholarship Program (“Shark Tank” for high school students) and is a member of the West Shore Elks Club.
 He is married to Magisterial District Judge Kathryn Silcox, and has two children.